MixedMachine/simpleBudget/README.md

 ## Installation
-To install the application, clone the repository and run `make init` or `make build.win/lin` or `make run` to install the dependencies.
+To install the application, clone the store and run `make init` or `make build.win/lin` or `make run` to install the dependencies.

 If you do not have make installed, you can run `go mod download` to install the dependencies.
 The application can be run with `go run main.go` or `go build main.go` and then `./main.exe` or `./main` depending on your operating system.

-\* Note: The application will not run without a .env file with a mongo uri.
-For more info visit the official [MongoDB](https://www.mongodb.com/) website.

 ## Usage
 ![image](./pictures/preview1.png)